-^{} Your cost-sharing for these services or items doesn't apply toward the maximum out-of-pocket amount.
+^{}Your cost-sharing for these services or items doesn't apply toward the maximum out-of-pocket amount.

-Services that are covered for you What you must pay when you get these services ◆ The evaluation isn't related to an office visit in the past 7 days and, ◆ The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment. ◆ Consultation your doctor has with other doctors by phone, internet, or electronic health record.
+Services that are covered for you What you must pay when you get these services Consultation your doctor has with other doctors by phone, internet, or electronic health record.
 Podiatry services† Covered services include: • Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs). • Routine foot care for members with certain medical conditions affecting the lower limbs.
-Specialist office visits • \$20 per visit Outpatient hospital department or surgical center You pay the following per procedure when it is provided in an outpatient or ambulatory surgery center, or in a hospital operating room, or in any setting and a licensed staff member monitors your vital signs as you regain sensation after receiving drugs to reduce sensation or minimize discomfort: • \$35 Prostate cancer screening exams For men aged 50 and older, covered services include the following once every 12 months: • Digital rectal exam. • Prostate Specific Antigen (PSA) test.
+Specialist office visits • \$20 per visit Outpatient hospital department or surgical center You pay the following per visit when it is provided in an outpatient or ambulatory surgery center, or in a hospital operating room, or in any setting and a licensed staff member monitors your vital signs as you regain sensation after receiving drugs to reduce sensation or minimize discomfort: • \$35 Prostate cancer screening exams For men aged 50 and older, covered services include the following-once every 12 months: • Digital rectal exam. • Prostate Specific Antigen (PSA) test.
 There is no coinsurance, copayment, or deductible for an annual digital rectal exam or PSA test.
 Prosthetic devices and related supplies† Devices (other than dental) that replace all or part of a body part or function.
-These include but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
+These include, but are not limited to: Colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
-Also includes some coverage following cataract removal or cataract surgery (see "Vision care" later in this section for more detail).
+Also includes some coverage following cataract removal or cataract surgery (see Vision Care later in this section for more detail).
 Includes wigs following chemotherapy or radiation therapy (up to one synthetic wig per year).
 20% Coinsurance for external prosthetic or orthotic devices and supplies (including wound care supplies) \$0 for surgically implanted internal devices and enteral and parenteral nutrition therapy

-^{} Your cost-sharing for these services or items doesn't apply toward the maximum out-of-pocket amount.
+[†]Your provider must obtain prior authorization from our plan.
+Your cost-sharing for these services or items doesn't apply toward the maximum out-of-pocket amount.

-Services that are covered for you What you must pay when you get these services Pulmonary rehabilitation services† Comprehensive programs for pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease. \$20 per visit Residential substance use disorder and mental health treatment† We cover the following services when the services are provided in a licensed residential treatment facility that provides 24-hour individualized substance use disorder or mental health treatment, the services are generally and customarily provided by a substance use disorder or mental health residential treatment program in a licensed residential treatment facility, and the services are above the level of custodial care: Individual and group counseling.
+Services that are covered for you What you must pay when you get these services Pulmonary rehabilitation services† Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease. \$20 per visit Residential substance use disorder and mental health treatment† We cover the following services when the services are provided in a licensed residential treatment facility that provides 24-hour individualized substance use disorder or mental health treatment, the services are generally and customarily provided by a substance use disorder or mental health residential treatment program in a licensed residential treatment facility, and the services are above the level of custodial care: Individual and group counseling.
 Medical services.
 Medication monitoring.
 Room and board.
 Drugs prescribed by a network provider as part of your plan of care in the residential treatment facility in accord with our drug formulary guidelines if they are administered to you in the facility by medical personnel.
 Discharge planning.
 There is no limit to the number of medically necessary days in our residential treatment program to treat mental health conditions and substance abuse when prescribed by a network provider. \$50 per admission Cost-sharing is charged per admission to a residential treatment program.
-Screening and counseling to reduce alcohol misuse We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol but aren't alcohol dependent.
-If you screen positive for alcohol misuse, you can get up to four brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a There is no coinsurance, copayment, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.
+Screening and counseling to reduce There is no coinsurance, copayment, or deductible for the Medicare-covered

-^{} Your cost-sharing for these services or items doesn't apply toward the maximum out-of-pocket amount.
+^{}Your cost-sharing for these services or items doesn't apply toward the maximum out-of-pocket amount.